juanproldan/SKU_Predictor_Portable_v3.0/PRD_Fixacar_v3.0.md

 - Early year gating: records with model outside [year_start, current_year+2] are skipped before insertion (configurable via Source_Files/config.json).
 - VIN prefix and SKU aggregates rely on in-range data only by construction (no duplicate year filters needed downstream).
+- VIN prefix grouping in vin_prefix_frequencies uses the 11-character prefix (positions 1–11) with positions 12–17 masked as 'X'.
+Distinct characters at any position 1–11 (e.g., position 8 differing between '3MVDM2W7ANL' and '3MVDM2WLANL') will produce separate lines by design, as they encode different configurations.

 ## 4. VIN Handling
 - VIN normalization only fixes characters (I→1, O/Q→0; uppercase).